-"Life is a weird thing because it puts roadblocks in front of you, sometimes you gotta go through it, sometimes you gotta go around it, sometimes you gotta take a pause and look back at what you're gonna do, have a plan."
+"Life is a weird thing because it puts roadblocks in front of you.
+Sometimes you gotta go through it.
+Sometimes you gotta go around it.
+Sometimes you gotta take a pause and look back at what you're gonna do and have a plan."

-Bukayo Saka
+- Jamal Murray

-"I just want young people to realise that I was like them one day - a kid with a dream."
+- "I just want young people to realise that I was like them one day a kid with a dream."

-Shohei Ohtani
+- Bukayo Saka

-I think it's wasteful to limit myself without reason by saying 'This is my limit"
+- "I think it's wasteful to limit myself without reason by saying 'This is my limit."

-Sydney McLaughlin
+- Shohei Ohtani

-"Records come and go.
+- "Records come and go.
 The glory of God is eternal."

-Cameron Brink
+- Sydney McLaughlin

-"I actually hated Basketball early on, I was super into Art!"
+- "I actually hated Basketball early on, I was super into Art!"

-Dave
+- Cameron Brink

-"We're all just humans at the end of the day."
+- "We're all just humans at the end of the day."

-Tyrese Maxey
+- Dave

-"I wanna be Spiderman!"
+- "I wanna be Spiderman!"

-Script

-The :30 and :15 films need to strike a balance between something that feels like a single cohesive unit, but which has a modular structure that can be reassembled to highlight relevant talent in specific regions.

-I've made some suggestions for how we might transition between shots but this is just the beginning of a creative conversation and I look forward to figuring them out with you as we move through the process.
+- Tyrese Maxey

-'We Got Now' :30
+'We Got Now' TVC Script :30